 If they do not have a regular health professional they can call Healthline for free on 0800 358 5453.

 If you’re unwell, we recommend not sharing a bed with others.
 Speak with your family and whānau about sleeping arrangements.
 Avoid sleeping in a common area until you’re feeling better.

-Aim to stay in a well-ventilated room with a window that can be opened.
+Aim to stay in a well-ventilated room with a window that can open.
 Try to keep the window open as much as possible to enable ventilation and airflow as this will help to keep clean air moving through your room.

 Shared living rooms

-Minimise the time you spend in shared spaces such as bathrooms, kitchens and sitting rooms as much as possible and keep shared spaces clean and well ventilated.
+Minimise the time you spend in shared spaces such as bathrooms, kitchens and sitting rooms as much as possible.
+Keep shared spaces clean and well ventilated.